 It’s been a busy week for the campaign to reinstate clocks in the shelter at Vic Rd West.

-At Wyre Council’s Cabinet meeting on Wednesday night the bid for £5000 from the Shaping your Neighbourhood community fund towards the £8000 cost of the clocks was considered and approved, so that is excellent news.
+At the Wyre Council Cabinet meeting the bid for £5000 from the Shaping your Neighbourhood community fund towards the £8000 cost of the clocks was considered and approved, so that is excellent news.

-On Friday morning we were collecting in Tesco between 10am and noon.
+One Friday morning we went collecting in Tesco.
 My friend and Rossall Beach Buddy Val came with me, and we had a good morning talking to people about what we were doing.

-All this hard work and generosity brings the fundraising total to £1129.50
+All this hard work and generosity brought the fundraising total for the Save our Clock Shelter Campaign to £1129.50

 The Thornton Cleveleys Past Facebook group held their reunion last night, with proceeds towards the Clock campaign.
 I hope they had a great night, and whatever they raised is very welcome indeed.

 Clock Funding to be Considered – 23.7.14

 Wyre’s Cabinet is due to consider community projects worth £60,000 for towns and villages across the borough.

 The council’s Shaping Your Neighbourhood scheme was launched in 2012 to allow communities to be directly involved in improving their neighbourhoods.
 Over £400,000 has already been allocated towards an assortment of projects that benefit people throughout Wyre.